Noah-Arcouette/md/doc/Styles.md

 # LI

-Weather a list item will be indented 0: false  1: true
+Weather a list item will be indented define for true / don't define for false

 # HLB_C